Good Bye, Lenin!: Reception

 The film received generally favorable reviews.
-It has a rating of 91% on Rotten Tomatoes and a score of 68 out of 100 on Metacritic based on 32 critics.
+On the review aggregator website Rotten Tomatoes, 91% of 108 critics' reviews are positive.
+The website's consensus reads: "Heartfelt and sly, Good Bye, Lenin! succeeds as a satire by foregrounding the personal before the political, yielding a charming comedy full of sociopolitical insight."
+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 32 critics, indicating "generally favorable" reviews.
 Empire magazine gave the film four stars out of five, saying: "An ingenious little idea that is funny, moving and—gasp!—even makes you think."
 The magazine also ranked it 91st in "The 100 Best Films of World Cinema" in 2010.

 It was a box office success in both parts of Germany and its release caused a new wave of Ostalgie, which was exploited by movie theatres, with employers donned in Free German Youth shirts and red scarves, as well as businesses selling GDR memorabilia and books, music, and games of the Ossi era.

 Good Bye, Lenin! is frequently contrasted with The Lives of Others, which was released three years later, in 2006.
 Both films portray the legacy of East Germany, but with decidedly different tones.